Shōchū - all about the Japanese distilled liquor | SUSHIYA sansaro

 Ideal as an accompaniment to food - this is how Shōchū presents itself.

-For us as Europeans, the idea of enjoying an alcoholic beverage other than wine or beer with a meal is rather foreign.
+For us Europeans, the idea of enjoying an alcoholic drink other than wine or beer with a meal is rather foreign.
 Spirits are actually only served as an aperitif or digestif.
-In Japan, however, this is completely different, because both Shōchū and whisky (as a highball) are often drunk directly with food.
+This is completely different in Japan, however, because both shōchū and Whisky (as a highball) are often drunk directly with food.
 In terms of taste, Shōchū goes perfectly with fish, for example.
-But also rich dishes unfold a special magic if you taste a selected Shōchū with them.
+But full-bodied dishes also unfold a special magic when accompanied by a selected Shōchū.

 How is Shōchū drunk?